-First aiders must complete a full training course which is delivered by Ade Cunliffe and team approved by the Health and Safety Executive.
+First aiders must complete a training course which is delivered by an accredited external provider-

-At school the main duties of a first aider are to:
+At school the main duties of a first aider will:

 - Give immediate help to casualties with common injuries or illnesses and those arising form specific hazards at school - When necessary, ensure that an ambulance or other professional medical help is called - Looks after the first aid equipment e.g. restocking the first aid containers.